ArrigoCoen/Faculty_schedule_simulation/08 Teachers assigment/README.md

-# Data extraction
+# Teachers' assigment

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how we assign a subject with an hour to a teacher for the semester _t+1_.